 Day 4: Art in Rio de Janeiro

 Today is all about arts and culture.
-First, we're checking out Santa Teresa, Rio's artsiest neighborhood.
+First, check out Santa Teresa, Rio's artsiest neighborhood.
 Start in Lapa and take the streetcar up the hill into Santa Teresa.
 Once you're up there, wander the cobblestoned streets and pop into art galleries and bars.
-There's fantastic street art around practically every corner!
+There's fantastic street art around practically every corner.
 For the best views, go to Parque das Ruinas, where you can see all of Rio.